 “Word Clouds” are collections of words from a document or documents that show the frequency of word use by their size, and are often designed in a unique manner.
-They’re great tools for reflection and other uses (for example, I’ve created Wordles of my two books here and here).
+They’re great tools for reflection and other uses (for example, I’ve created ones for my books).

 Here are my choices for The Best Resources For Learning About “Word Clouds”: